Hyperdeterminants from the $E_8$ Discriminant: Decomposing restrictions of dual varieties

-Theorem~\ref{thm:tan} below characterizes situations when the restriction of the hyperdeterminant is divisible by the equation of the hyperdeterminant of the restriction.
-This question was considered for hyperdeterminants and symmetric tensors in \cite{oeding_hyperdet}, and for hyperdeterminants and other Schur functors in \cite{tocino}.
-Similar considerations were also made in Pedersen and Sturmfels \cite[Section~4]{pedersen1993product} and \cite[Theorem~5.1]{pedersen1993product}, and are key to Poisson formulas \cite{DAndreaPoisson}.
+Theorem~\ref{thm:tan} below gives a sufficient condition to guarantee that the restriction of the hyperdeterminant is divisible by the equation of the dual of another variety.
+These questions were considered for hyperdeterminants and symmetric tensors in \cite{oeding_hyperdet}, and for hyperdeterminants and other Schur functors in \cite{tocino}.
+Similar considerations were also made by Pedersen and Sturmfels \cite[Section~4]{pedersen1993product} and \cite[Theorem~5.1]{pedersen1993product}, and are key to Poisson formulas \cite{DAndreaPoisson}.